Preserve Lamorinda Open Space

 Moraga’s open-space protection policies were put to the test recently when the Rancho Laguna II proposal came before the Town Council in 2011.
-The Council approved 27 houses in officially designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
+The Council proceeded to approve 27 houses in officially designated “open space” along Rheem Blvd.’s “protected” scenic corridor.
 (You may have seen the large story poles along Rheem Blvd. between Moraga Rd. and St. Mary’s Rd. mocking up some of the approved houses.)
 Over 358,000 cubic yards of soil will be moved and a ~1,500-foot stretch of the ridgeline has been cut to make way for a road and houses.
 Is this real protection?

 Rancho Laguna II is not an isolated project.
 Under existing regulations, 167 future houses have already been approved on open hills & ridgeline areas, and another 367 are either proposed or could be allowed under current zoning densities.
 In addition, 673 new downtown or in-fill units are approved or possible, so that Moraga faces up to 1,207 additional residences--a potential 21% increase in Moraga’s total housing1--in coming years.
-Some of this future development is already irreversible, but the upcoming workshop will address remaining open space we can still protect with good planning policies.
+Some of this future development is already irreversible, but the upcoming hearing will address remaining open space we can still protect with good planning policies.

 |MORAGA'S APPROVED AND POTENTIAL HOUSING UNITS:|